Discover more from Strange Loop Canon

 The point being, there are new methods being created and tested on a regular basis to combine the various types of NNs and see what works.

 We’ve also seen improvements like RecurrentGPT which generates texts of arbitrary length without forgetting.
-Believe it or not, this is a major improvement over existing LLMs because it gives the ability to “write” itsintermediate thoughts and observations and update the prompt to ensure continuity of text while writing long reports.
-Sort of like how you remember where this article started (vaguely, I guess) but can still continue to read the sections and understanding it in its global context.
+Believe it or not, this is a major improvement over existing LLMs because it gives the ability to “write” its8 intermediate thoughts and observations and update the prompt to ensure continuity of text while writing long reports.
+Sort of like how you remember where this article started (vaguely, I guess) but can still continue to read the sections and understanding it in its global context9.

 All of which means that even if we don’t get another big leap like multi-head attention being discovered, the papers and experiments together show that we’ll soon be able to get better attention, to ensure where to focus within the context window, to update the long and short term memories with information from the context window, to be able to extrapolate to an answer and then go look it up elsewhere whether it’s online or whether it’s within its own knowledge-base.